-Teen depression is a widespread occurrence that must be discussed and is a relevant topic for everyone.
-But what is teen depression and how does it affect emotional and mental health?
-Does it happen often?
-How can parents, parents, and other individuals help prevent it?
-Let us learn more by reading this article.
+Teen depression is a widespread occurrence that must be discussed.
+How does it affect emotional and mental health?
+Learn more by reading this article.

-When children are in dire need of mental help, there’s no easy way to relate to them that psychological therapy is a must because most of the time, for various reasons, these kids are apprehensive to get mental treatment as it is prevalent all over the world.
+When teens are in dire need of mental help, there’s no easy way to relate to them that psychological therapy for depression is a must because most of the time, these teens are apprehensive to get mental treatment.
+But depression is a critical condition.
+Depression causes mental destruction.

-As a parent, you don’t always know how to approach your child suffering from depression.
+As a parent, you don’t always know how to approach your teenage child suffering from this condition.
 Is your child going to be angry or defensive?
-Or will your son or daughter form this idea that you see him or her as somebody who’s broken and needs fixing?
-How do parents let their children understand the concept of therapy and how should it be introduced in a way that won’t offend them?
+Or will your son or daughter form this idea that you see him or her as somebody who’s broken and needs fixing because they have depression?
+How do parents let their teenage children understand the concept of therapy and how should it be introduced in a way that won’t offend them?
 What does it really look like?
 Learn more about it below.

-Usually, children who are dealing with depression, who are aware that they are going through a dark tunnel, are easier to convince than those who don’t believe or are in denial that they are in emotional pain.
-It is more devastating and sad than one can ever imagine.
+Usually, adolescents who are dealing with teen depression, who are aware that they are going through it, are easier to convince than those who don’t believe or are in denial that they are in emotional pain.
+It is more devastating than one can ever imagine.

-“Some parents experience grief and loss while their child feels abandoned or unloved,” says Támara Hill, MS, LPC.
+“Some parents experience grief and loss while their teen feels abandoned or unloved,” says Támara Hill, MS, LPC.
 “Some kids become very angry with their parents and may resent them.”

-Before diving into the unknown related to teenage depression, parents must first expect the worse.
-What that means is that parents should be prepared for whatever reaction their child might have.
-So how do parents introduce therapy if their child is going through mental health challenges without being seen as aggressive or domineering and without being offensive?
-Depression is a daunting problem worldwide and is not uncommon at all.
+Before diving into the unknown related to teen depression, parents must first expect the worse.
+What that means is that parents should be prepared for whatever reaction their teenage children might have because of depression.
+So how do parents introduce therapy if their teen is going through mental health challenges without being seen as aggressive or domineering and without being offensive?
+It truly is a daunting problem worldwide and is not uncommon at all.

 “It takes time to see progress.
 Everyone moves at different paces in therapy,” says Helen Nieves, LMHC.